-A schedule will be worked out between the Program Director/Clinical Coordinator, and the clinical student coordinator.
+A schedule will be worked out between the Clinical Coordinator, and the clinical student coordinator.
 Students are expected to attend all designated sessions scheduled.
 A 40 hour work week is expected.
 Absence from the internship exceeding 2 days (including tardy, late, request to leave early etc.) will result in either dismissal from the clinical site and/or program.

-Clinical hours are recorded using the Trajecsys system.
-If the student cannot attend the scheduled times, the clinical instructor and program director must be informed of the absence 90 minutes prior to the beginning of the scheduled shift.
+Clinical hours are recorded using the Trajecsys (TRS) system.
+If the student cannot attend the scheduled times, the clinical instructor and clinical coordinator must be informed of the absence 90 minutes prior to the beginning of the scheduled shift.
 It is the responsibility of the student to contact the appropriate individual(s) at the university and clinical site.
 Any tardiness not reported to the clinical site and the Clinical Coordinator will not count toward the student's total clinical hours.
+Students must allow TRS to mark their location or the time does not count.

-Any student that fails to be present for the schedule that was agreed upon, and is dismissed from the clinical site, will be immediately dismissed from the program.
+Any student that fails to be present for the schedule that was agreed upon and is dismissed from the clinical site will be immediately dismissed from the program.
 Students are not allowed to "re-negotiate" the schedule AT ANY TIME.
 Any report from a preceptor regarding schedule changes or special alteration of schedule requests will be dismissed.

 Students are to maintain an agreeable and professional attitude at all times.
 If a student's behavior is unprofessional and disruptive to the flow of work in the clinical laboratory, the clinical supervisor will first counsel the student.
-If behavior continues following reasonable warning, the supervisor may ask that the student leave for the day, and must immediately notify the MLS Program Director/Clinical Coordinator.
+If behavior continues following reasonable warning, the supervisor may ask that the student leave for the day, and must immediately notify the MLS Program Director and Clinical Coordinator.
 If a student is dismissed from a clinical site due to unprofessional behavior, or excessive absences/tardiness, the MLS Program Director will withdraw the student from the MLS Program and award an "F" for the clinical rotation.